 Mrs. Jessup came to the rescue.
 Apparently deciding that her duty to a guest outweighed her annoyance at being bullied into opening her parlor, she said, “What’s your name, dear?
 And would you like some hot chocolate?
 It’s a nasty night out there.”

 “I’ll make the hot chocolate,” Mrs. Jessup said as we all went into the parlor.
 She continued through to the kitchen as I took Mary’s raincoat and scarf and hung them up in the hall.
-She sat carefully on one of the wooden dining room chairs.

 We sat with her at the small breakfast table, and my employer sighed as she realized that our right to use the parlor would be rescinded, immediately, if she lit a cigarette.